reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 ## Contact

-I encourage people to email me with questions: reshama@wimlds.org.
+I encourage people to email me with questions: reshama at wimlds dot org.
 While I do not promise a response to every email, I do read them all and write blogs for the questions I receive over time.

 ## Coaching